 Through the teaching of Mathematics, students are empowered to develop life skills, be problem-solvers, think analytically and apply logical reasoning to life experiences.

-At St Thomas More Catholic Primary School, each class has five hours dedicated to the learning of Mathematics per week.
+At St Thomas More Catholic Primary School, each class has a minimum of five hours dedicated to the learning of Mathematics per week.
 These sessions focus on developing each student’s mathematical knowledge, understandings, skills and dispositions through explicit teaching and learning experiences derived from the Victorian Curriculum.
-The strands covered in accordance with the curriculum are, Number and Algebra, Measurement and Geometry and Statistics and Probability.
+The strands covered in accordance with the curriculum are, Number and Algebra, Measurement and Space and Statistics and Probability.
+The proficiencies of Understanding, Fluency, Problem Solving and Reasoning are fundamental to learning Mathematics and working mathematically and are applied across all three strands of Number and Algebra, Measurement and Space, and Statistics and Probability.

 We believe that our Mathematics curriculum is purposeful, current, relevant, needs based and rigorous.
 We aim to develop the mathematical abilities that students need to be numerically successful in their personal, work and civic life.